-Matthea Marquart is delighted to be the Director of Administration, Online Campus at Columbia University’s School of Social Work.
-In this role, she collaborates with colleagues across the School and focuses on the quality of the experience for online MSSW students and instructors.
-She also teaches at CSSW in the Social Enterprise Administration method area, preparing a new wave of nonprofit and human services leaders.
+Matthea Marquart is the Director of Administration for the Online Campus at the Columbia School of Social Work.
+She collaborates with colleagues across the School, focusing on quality of experience for online MSSW students and instructors.
+She also teaches Social Enterprise Administration.

-Her nonprofit leadership experience includes roles as National Director of Training at Building Educated Leaders for Life, where she launched an award-winning blended e-learning and in-person training, President of the NYC Chapter of the National Organization for Women, and Director of Foundation and Government Relations at Inform, Inc. She has been a member of the Community Resources Exchange Leadership Caucus for Early Career Executive Directors, and a blogger for New York Nonprofit Press.
+Ms. Marquart previously served as the National Director of Training at Building Educated Leaders for Life, in which role she launched an award-winning blended e-learning and in-person training.
+She also served as President of the NYC Chapter of the National Organization for Women, and as Director of Foundation and Government Relations at Inform, Inc. She has been a member of the Community Resources Exchange Leadership Caucus for Early Career Executive Directors, and a blogger for New York Nonprofit Press.

-Ms. Marquart has published numerous articles related to online education and training, and she has presented at numerous conferences, including the Social Work Distance Education Conference, the International Conference on E-Learning in the Workplace, the Online Learning Consortium’s International Conference, the National NOW (National Organization for Women) Conference, the Women Fighting Poverty Conference, and the Somos El Futuro Hispanic Conference.
-Her recent publications include the EDUCAUSE Review article “Online Students Develop Marketable Professional Skills” and the co-authored book chapters “Instructional Strategies for Synchronous Components of Online Courses” and “That Human Element: Fostering Instructor Presence Through Online Instructional Videos.”
+Ms. Marquart has published articles related to online education and training, and has presented at conferences including the Social Work Distance Education Conference, the International Conference on E-Learning in the Workplace, the Online Learning Consortium’s International Conference, the National Organization for Women Conference, the Women Fighting Poverty Conference, and the Somos El Futuro Hispanic Conference.
+Recent publications include the EDUCAUSE Review article “Online Students Develop Marketable Professional Skills” and the co-authored book chapters “Instructional Strategies for Synchronous Components of Online Courses” and “That Human Element: Fostering Instructor Presence Through Online Instructional Videos.”